 Actuarial Contract roles

-Many actuaries work in contracting roles enticed by the flexibility and enhanced actuarial salaries that are often available.
-Contracting involves performing a role for a defined period of time and not being paid via payroll as an employee of the company but charging a daily rate typically as a limited company actuarial consultant.
+Many actuaries work in actuarial contracting roles enticed by the flexibility and enhanced actuarial salaries that are often available.
+Contracting involves performing a role for a defined period and not being paid via payroll as an employee of the company but charging a daily rate typically as a limited company actuarial consultant.

 Actuarial contracting has become more of an option for employees to consider than it has in the past.
 The daily actuarial salary rates on offer are attractive (they can be up to 50% above an employee’s salary) and they entice people out of permanent roles.

 - creating a vacancy that is filled by recruiting a new external employee to fill the role at a higher rate than the previous incumbent